symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

 What’s next?
 ************

-Bob didn't cosign the transaction yet.
+Bob hasn't cosigned the transaction yet.
 Follow :doc:`signing announced aggregate bonded transactions guide<../transaction/signing-announced-aggregate-bonded-transactions>`.

 Once you have finished this guide, try to delete a cosignatory from the multisig.
 Notice that multisig accounts can be converted again to regular accounts by removing all cosignatories, just make sure you own the multisig private key!